Can You Retire at 50 with $2 Million? Here’s the Ultimate Guide

 Adapt to succeed:

-• Dynamic Spending: Adjust withdrawals to markets.
+• Dynamic spending: Adjust withdrawals to markets.

-• Side Hustles: Reduce portfolio strain.
+• Side income: Reduce portfolio strain.

 • Location: Consider lower-cost regions.

-• Emergency Fund: Maintain a healthy buffer.
+• Emergency fund: Maintain a healthy buffer.

 “A dynamic plan is what keeps you on track.”